W-2 Guide

 Receive W-2 by U.S. mail

-Employees who do not want electronic delivery of their W-2 do not need to do anything.
+Employees who would like to receive a paper copy of their tax form do not need to do anything.
 Payroll Services will mail a paper W-2 to you by the end of January, as required by the Internal Revenue Service.

-Update your mailing address in My ASU because your W-2 is mailed to the mailing address filed there.
-The U.S. Postal Service cannot forward a W-2 to a new address; instead, it is required to return the W-2 to ASU for forwarding to your new address.
+If you choose to receive a printed copy of your W-2, please ensure your home address on file is current.
+This will help ensure the timely and secure delivery of your W-2.
+The U.S. Postal Service cannot forward a W-2 to a new address; instead, it must return the W-2 to ASU for forwarding to your new address.
 Returned W-2s with no forwarding addresses will be retained by the HR Payroll Office.

 1100 E University Drive